dylan-robins/ical_bot/README.md

 Install the following:

-- A recent version of Python (3.10 preferred, 3.7 probably works but isn't tested)
+- A recent version of Python (Tested with 3.7.3)
 - The following modules (available in pip):
   - discord.py
   - icalevents